Richard Goode

 Research Interests

-• Textuality (oral and written) within the early church
+• Textuality (oral and written) in early Christianity

-• Animal and crop exploitation within the biblical and post-biblical tradition
+• Animal and crop exploitation in biblical and post-biblical traditions

-Areas of interest include, Jewish and Christian Bible, early Christian literature, ecotheology and religious environmental ethics.
+Areas of interest include, Jewish and Christian scriptures, early Christian literature, ecotheology and religious environmental ethics, Theology and the arts, indigenous and non-western environmental thought and writing, theology, philosophy, and the world of work